ankrutik/notes/aws/solutions_arch_cert/notes.md

 .com .edu .co.uk is top level domain name

-Elastic Load balancers do not have pre-defined IPv4 addresses, you resolve them using a DNS name
+Elastic Load balancers do not have pre-defined IPv4 addresses, you resolve them using a DNS name.
+Except NLB where you can BYOIP (bring your own IP).

 **Top level domain names** controlled by Internet Assigned Numbers Authority (IANA)